 A. Honored that you would want to pay tribute to my music!
 Thanks!
-Unfortunately, I don't really have time to go digging through external hard drives to find and send instrumentals for situations like this.
+Unfortunately, I don't really have time to find and send instrumentals for situations like this.
 It's not a frequent request, but frequent enough that I have to have boundaries about what I can and cannot do.

 However, because many of my songs contain samples, it could be an awesome learning experience for you to find the original tracks I first sampled and build your own beats from scratch like I did.
 Also, for those of you who play guitar or bass, you can find a bunch of the tabs here to use to help record your own versions.
 Good luck!
 And thanks for the musical props!

 Q. Can you send me an .mp3 of the acapella for (insert song name here)?
 I had an idea for this crazy remix.

 A. Awesome, thanks for asking!
 If you support me on Patreon at the $5-per-song level, you will be granted access to both the instrumental and acapella of every new song I ever release through that platform.
 Alternatively, if you search for "MC Lars acapella" on YouTube, you'll find acapellas of some of my older songs which I give you full legal approval to rip and remix for personal reasons.

 If neither of these solutions is helpful, I unfortunately don't have time to dig through my old hard drives to find and bounce specific acapellas of songs in question.
 Sorry!
 However, if you wanted to do a rap "cover" of the song in question by rapping it yourself and using the new vocal for such a remix, please be my guest, that actually sounds amazing!

 Q. What's up with your kids' TV show?